usatlas/AFdocs/tier3docs/UserOnboarding/account.md

 The process is as follows:

 - Account Creation
     - Multiple ways to sign up
     - Should use CERN email/info for quicker turnaround
-- Upload public SSH key
+- Upload public SSH key <b>(Necessary for access)</b>
-  - Necessary for access

 ## <span id="SLAC"></span> SLAC National Accelerator Laboratory